RevealBi/Documentation/en/index.md

 <img src="dashboards/images/tooltips-totals.png" alt="Using tooltips and displaying totals in Reveal" width="100%"/>

-<h4>Share Insights with your Teams </h4>
+<h4>Share Insights with Your Collaborators </h4>

-Give everyone the power of data by sharing your dashboards within your Organization's repository, teams you are part of or with individual coworkers.
+Give everyone the power of data by sharing your dashboards within your Organization, workspaces you are part of or with individual collaborators.
 Assign different levels of permissions to users to give them the level of access you want them to have to your dashboard.

 <img src="dashboards/sharing-dashboards/images/remove-sharing.png" alt="Showing user roles while sharing in Reveal" width="100%"/>